JCNTH/trackingdemo/README.md

     return (grip_x, grip_y)
 ```

-Then we take the midpoint of both grips to get the bar center:
+We calculate the midpoint of both grip positions to get the bar center:

 **Code:** `barbell_detector.py` lines 220-230